 6.4.
 A keycard is mandatory for all types of pass.
 All children under the age of 8 must also have a keycard.

 6.5.
 Children up to the age of 7 are entitled to a free ski pass and the rental of a helmet and ski equipment by using their keycard.
 The ski pass is loaded onto the keycard online, at the ski rental centre, or at a machine/pick-up box at the destination.

 6.6.
 Young people (aged 8 to 17) and seniors (aged 67+) can buy a ski pass at a reduced price.
 Please see the current price lists at www.gausta.com for pricing information.

 6.7.
 Regarding age when buying a ski pass: Age at the time of purchase applies.
 For example, if a child turns 8 in January, they can still use a 0-7 ski pass for the entire season if the ski pass is loaded onto their keycard before their birthday.

 6.8.
-Ski passes that are valid for one or more days must be used on consecutive days.
+Ski passes that are valid for multiple days must be used on consecutive days.

 6.9.
 Regarding season passes:

 – Season passes are valid during ordinary opening hours from the start of the winter season until the end of the season.

 – Season passes are personal and cannot be transferred to others.
 The user must be able to prove that they are the rightful holder of the pass.
 The pass must be shown voluntarily at checkpoints.
 Any breach of these rules may result in the pass being confiscated.
 The misuse of ski passes may result in an additional fee or may be reported to the police.

 – A lost ski pass will be replaced with a new pass only if personal details were registered when the pass was purchased and the pass can be blocked.
 The facility owner may charge an administration fee in connection with issuing a new pass.